MadokaIII/MiniFL/README.md

 # MiniFL
-A Mini Functional Language Compiler in Haskell (purely theoretical):w
+A Mini Functional Language Compiler in Haskell